 - Sometimes when I’m hurt I move too far the other direction.

-- I want to insure that I won’t be hurt and disappointed so I distance myself in an unhealthy way.
+- I want to ensure that I won’t be hurt and disappointed so I distance myself in an unhealthy way.

-- We have to pray and ask that God give us wisdom to respond rightly.
+- We have to pray and ask that God give us the wisdom to respond rightly.